DOCA NVMe Emulation Application Guide

 handle_delete_io_cq():

-The process starts by fetching the identifier of the queue which must be deleted from the NVMe request.
+The process starts by fetching the identifier of the queue that needs to be deleted from the NVMe request.

 nvmf_doca_pci_dev_poll_group_stop_io_cq()using